- Connecting: how and when

 And speaking of traveling, if you're on a plane and need to turn off your cellular and other connections, you can use airplane mode.
 Turning on airplane mode turns off all connectivity.
 (You can turn Wi-Fi, FM radio, Bluetooth, and NFC sharing back on separately, as allowed by the airline.)
 To turn it on, go to Settings > Airplane mode.

-Although you can't use Bluetooth to connect to the Internet, you can use it to pair your phone with a Bluetooth accessory, such as a car kit or a headset for hands-free phone calls.
+You can use Bluetooth to pair your phone with a Bluetooth accessory, such as a car kit or a headset for hands-free phone calls, or to connect to the Internet when using Internet sharing.
 You can also pair your phone with other phones and devices that have Bluetooth, so you can share files over Bluetooth.
 By default, Bluetooth is turned off on your Windows Phone.

 If your phone has NFC (Near Field Communication) capability, you can pair it to another NFC-capable device by tapping them together.
 After it's paired, you can share photos, links to websites, contacts, and more.
 To turn on NFC, in Settings > NFC, turn on Tap to share .